Get Answers To Your Tax Questions

 If I'm paying child support for my children but they don't live with me, can I claim them as dependents?

-However, the child must live with you more than 1/2 the year.
-So, the child of divorced or separated parents is usually the qualifying child of the custodial parent.
+The child must live with you more than half of the year.
+So, the child of divorced or separated parents is usually the qualifying child of the parent the child lived with the longest.
+This is the custodial parent according to the tax law.

 However, the child can be the qualifying child of the noncustodial parent if all of these are true: